espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 ESP-IDF has some support options for OpenOCD debugging which can be set at compile time:

 * :ref:`CONFIG_ESP32_DEBUG_OCDAWARE` is enabled by default.
-If a panic or unhandled exception is thrown and a JTAG debugger is connected (ie openocd is running), ESP-IDF will break into the debugger.
+If a panic or unhandled exception is thrown and a JTAG debugger is connected (ie  OpenOCD is running), ESP-IDF will break into the debugger.
 * :ref:`CONFIG_FREERTOS_WATCHPOINT_END_OF_STACK` (disabled by default) sets watchpoint index 1 (the second of two) at the end of any task stack.
 This is the most accurate way to debug task stack overflows.
 Click the link for more details.

 Please see the :ref:`make menuconfig <get-started-configure>` menu for more details on setting compile-time options.